arang129/jupyter_forum_proxy/README.md

-# jupyter-mktinfo-proxy : A Jupyter server proxy that enables Streamlit on top of JupyterLab/BinderHub
+# jupyter-pdftoppt-proxy : A Jupyter server proxy that enables Streamlit on top of JupyterLab/BinderHub
-透過streamlit deploy 市場資訊觀測的網站
+將論文轉成投影片 (PDF檔案轉成PPTX檔案)
 jupyter-streamlit-proxy exposes and launches Streamlit via the relative URL 'streamlit', thereby enabling Streamlit-based web applications being launched on top of an existing Binder infrastructure.
 In addition it provides a button